hello-from-anon-researcher/hello-from-anon-researcher.github.io/docs/signatures/clickads.md

 * Year: 2018
 * Blog: https://www.symantec.com/blogs/threat-intelligence/apps-containing-aggressive-adware-found-google-play

-This malware sample acts as a tutorial slider application, containing 7 slides in total.
-The sample loads ads on every click the user performs.
+This malware sample acts as a tutorial slider application.
+The sample disruptively pushes ads on every click the user performs throughout the application.

 ## Signature
 ---